steven-scm/mob-programming-challenge/README.md

 - in app.js
 - include the .env configuration
-- then, require the database config file ;)
+- then, require the database config file ;) in app.js
 - then, set the intial config for hbs and public assets

 - for the moment, let's **hardcode** 2 arrays